-If you purchase Fund shares through a broker-dealer or other financial intermediary (such as a bank), Matthews may pay the intermediary for the sale of Fund shares and related services.
-Shareholders who purchase or hold Fund shares through an intermediary may inquire about such payments from that intermediary.
+Matthews may pay a broker-dealer or other financial intermediary (such as a bank) for certain activities related to the Fund, including data collection, marketing, educational training, participation on certain distribution platforms or other initiatives related to the sale or promotion of Fund shares.
+Matthews makes these payments from their own assets and not from the assets of the Funds.
+Any such arrangements do not result in an increase in the expenses, or the cost of, owning the Fund.
 These payments may create a conflict of interest by influencing the broker-dealer or other intermediary and your salesperson to recommend the Fund over another investment.
 Ask your salesperson or visit your financial intermediary's website for more information.